lorensen/VTKExamples/src/VTKBook/04Chapter4.md

-**Prior to VTK 5.0.** In earlier versions of VTK (i.e., prior to version 5.0), the visualization pipeline architecture was accurately depicted by **Figure4--15** .
+**Prior to VTK 5.0.** In earlier versions of VTK (i.e., prior to version 5.0), the visualization pipeline architecture was accurately depicted by **Figure 4-15** .
 In this figure, which shows how filters and data objects were connected to form a visualization network, the input data was represented by the Input instance variable and was set using the SetInput() method.
 The output data was represented by the